jnizama/RPG-PROGRAMS/README.md

-# RPG Programms on an AS/400 Midrange.
+# RPG, RPGLE Programms on an AS/400 Midrange.

 Partial source code of a system of production and warehouse.